CLEAN COAST INDEX (CCI)

 • very dirty beach.

-The index was calculated with data collected during monitoring activities conducted according to a methodology defined at the European level within the Marine Strategy (MSFD Technical Group on Marine Litter 2023).
-The monitoring of beach litter is carried out by the National System for Environmental Protection (SNPA) with the technical and scientific coordination of the Italian National Institute for Environmental Protection and Research (ISPRA).
-The Ministry of Environment and Energy Security (MASE) is the competent authority that ensures the coordination of activities provided for in the implementation of the Marine Strategy.
+The index was calculated starting from the data collected during monitoring activities conducted according to a methodology defined at European level as part of the Marine Strategy (MSFD Technical Group on Marine Litter, 2023).
+The monitoring of waste on beaches is carried out by the National System for Environmental Protection (SNPA), with the technical and scientific coordination of the Higher Institute for Environmental Protection and Research (ISPRA).
+The Ministry of the Environment and Energy Security (MASE) is the competent authority that guarantees the coordination of the activities envisaged as part of the implementation of the Marine Strategy.

-The index is displayed using symbols of different colors, from green to red, placed on a map corresponding to the monitored coastal sections.
-A representation of the percentage of monitored beaches falling into the different categories by subregion (Adriatic, Ionian and Central Mediterranean, Western Mediterranean) is also provided.
+The index is displayed through symbols of different colours, from green to red, positioned on a map corresponding to the monitored coastlines (Figure 1).
+A representation of the percentage of beaches monitored by sub-region (Adriatic, Ionian and central Mediterranean, western Mediterranean) that present the different values of the index is also provided.

 Purpose

-The index reflects the perception that users have of the cleanliness of the beaches (Alkalay et al. 2007; Cruz et al. 2020).
-It therefore represents a tool to assess the state of Italian beaches in terms of litter density.
-It also allows for a simple verification of any reduction in beach litter, identifiable with an increase in the percentage of clean and very clean beaches compared to previous years.
+The index reflects the perception that users have of the cleanliness of the beaches (Alkalay et al., 2007; Cruz et al., 2020).
+It therefore represents an effective communication tool on the state of Italian beaches in terms of waste density.
+It also allows you to easily verify any reduction in waste on the beaches, identifiable by an increase in the percentage of clean and very clean beaches compared to previous years.

 Policy relevance and utility for users